thindil/steamsky/bin/doc/MODDING.md

   Clean Ship info.
 Optional.
 * Key `NoCleanIcon`: Path to the SVG image which will be used to show Clean Ship info when noone is assigned to clean the ship.
 Optional.
-* Key `ManufactureIcon`: Hexadecimal number on UTF-8 character used to show Manufacturing info.
+* Key `ManufactureIcon`: Path to the SVG image which will be used to show Manufacturing info.
 Optional.
 * Key `MoveMapUpIcon`: Hexadecimal number on UTF-8 character used to show on move map up button.
 Optional.